Windjammers (video game)

 Windjammers is a sports arcade game released by Data East on the Neo Geo arcade system in 1994.
-The game mechanics are essentially the same as Pong or air hockey, where players continuously shoot the disc at the goal zone of the opponent attempting to score.
+The game mechanics are essentially the same as Pong or air hockey, where players continuously shoot a flying disc at the goal zone of the opponent attempting to score.
 The game can be played against the computer or in a 2 player versus.
 Dotemu ported the game to PlayStation 4 and PlayStation Vita in August 2017, Nintendo Switch in October 2018, and iiRcade in February 2021.
 Dotemu would later develop and publish a sequel, Windjammers 2, which was released on PlayStation 4, Xbox One, Nintendo Switch, PC and Google Stadia on January 20, 2022.

 Gameplay

 Players choose from one of six playable characters, each with their own unique speed/power ratings and special throws.
 Players maneuver around their respective sides of the court in any of the eight cardinal directions (allowing for almost fluid movement in any direction).
 They must act as the defense and offense of their side, blocking the disc from entering the goal zone, and throwing the disc back to the opponent's side in an attempt to score.
 Players throw the disc back and forth (with the speed of the disc generally increasing with each throw) until one of them scores a point, which causes the disc to be reset by the referee, who throws it to the player who was scored on so that they can serve.
 There are yellow goal zones, worth three points when hit by the disc, and red goal zones, worth five points.
 In addition, failing to catch the disc while it is in the air (described below) is considered a "Miss" and gives two points to the opponent.
 Each of the six court types varies in the size and positioning of the goal zones.

 While the opponent holds the disc, the player acts defensively by trying to grab the disc and therefore stopping it from entering their goal zone.
 In order to stop the disc, the player simply needs to make contact with it, by either walking into it or diving for it with a button press (which is done at almost all times due to the high speeds of the disc).
 Sometimes, the disc may be launched into the air, due to the opponent, the net, barriers, or sometimes bouncing off the player's back, in which a target will appear on the court showing the landing spot of the disc, which can be caught by standing on said target.